-Outside the field of ethology (e.g., Mangel & Clark, 1989; McNamara & Houston, 1980; Pyke, 1984) exemplified by some early work on the exploration of birds (Krebs, Kacelnik, & Taylor, 1978), there is relatively little direct evidence as to how animals or humans explore.
-There are, however, a number of models.
+Outside the field of ethology, (eg McNamara and Houston, 1980; Pyke, 1984; Mangel and Clark, 1989) exemplified by some early work on the exploration of birds (Krebs et al., 1978), there is relatively little direct evidence as to how animals or humans explore.
+There is, however, a number of models.
 In this vein, Kakade and Dayan (2002) noted that dopamine neurons respond to novel but affectively neutral stimuli with a burst-pause response; they suggested that this pattern could be explained if the neurons were reporting the effect on reward prediction error of stimuli that were up-valued due to a novelty or uncertainty bonus.

-Subsequently, in the task shown in Figure 1C, Daw, O'Doherty, et al. (2006) sought to test a similar idea more directly, in an fMRI study of humans making choices for money in a four-armed bandit task similar to the two-armed bandit task analyzed above.
-Subjects had additional uncertainty and pressure to explore, because the bandits' values were constantly changing.
-The authors sought to quantify the effect of this uncertainty on exploratory choices by fitting subjects' trial-by-trial behavior with a reinforcement learning model incorporating uncertainty bonuses but found no such influence.
-Instead, the subjects' exploration was best explained by a random exploration model, the so-called softmax, which, for two choices, involves a variant on Equation 8 with where $\beta > 0$ regulates the strength of competition-that is, the extent to which a small difference in expected values of the actions translates into a large difference in their probability of choice.
+Subsequently, in the task shown in figure 1C, Daw et al. (2006b) sought to test a similar idea more directly, in an fMRI study of humans making choices for money in a four-armed bandit task similar to the two-armed bandit analyzed above.
+Subjects had additional uncertainty, and pressure to explore, because the bandits' values were constantly changing.
+The authors sought to quantify the effect of this uncertainty on exploratory choices, by fitting subjects' trial-by-trial behavior with a reinforcement learning model incorporating uncertainty bonuses, but found no such influence.
+Instead, subjects' exploration was best explained by a random exploration model, the so-called 'softmax', which, for two choices involves a variant on equation 8 with where $\beta > 0$ regulates the strength of competition, ie the extent to which a small difference in expected values of the actions translates into a large difference in their probability of choice.
 This parameter is therefore another of the more primitive ways of trading off exploration and exploitation.